rnrnshn/awesome-links/programming-concepts.md

-[The Two Pillars of JavaScript — Pt 2: Functional Programming -- How to Stop Micromanaging Everything](https://medium.com/javascript-scene/the-two-pillars-of-javascript-pt-2-functional-programming-a63aa53a41a4)
+# Awesome articles about programming
+**Theses articles are highly related to JavaScript**

 [The Two Pillars of JavaScript
 Part 1: How to Escape the 7th Circle of Hell](https://medium.com/javascript-scene/the-two-pillars-of-javascript-ee6f3281e7f3)

+[The Two Pillars of JavaScript — Pt 2: Functional Programming -- How to Stop Micromanaging Everything](https://medium.com/javascript-scene/the-two-pillars-of-javascript-pt-2-functional-programming-a63aa53a41a4)

 [10 Interview Questions
 Every JavaScript Developer Should Know